Jun-depo/Human-Protein-Atlas-Image-Classification/README.md

 ### Image augmentation and cropping.

 In the data generator, I added a random choice of image augmentations from 4 different rotations (0, 90°, 180°, 270°), vertical or horizontal flipping.
-I only had one GTX 1080 ti, training large number of images at 512X512 was very slow and unstable.
-I used random image crop of 255X255 pixels instead downsizing images.
+I only used one GTX 1080 ti, training large numbers of images at 512X512 was very slow and unstable.
+I random selected an image crop of 255X255 pixels for each image sample instead of downsizing images.

 ### External data

 Beside official Kaggle train data, additional data were available from https://www.proteinatlas.org/.
-I used some ideas from the discussion forum to get and process external data,  https://www.kaggle.com/c/human-protein-atlas-image-classification/discussion/69984#430860.
-High resolution images were reduced to 512X512 pixels, identical to the size of official training images.
+I followed some ideas from the [discussion forum](https://www.kaggle.com/c/human-protein-atlas-image-classification/discussion/69984#430860) to obtain and process external data.
+High resolution images were down-sampled to 512X512 pixels, to match the image size of official training samples.

 ### The image classification method.